Cisco Email Security

 Input Parameter | Required/Optional | Description | Example |

-Start Time | Required | The start time of the time range to filter retrieved messages, in UTC time. | 2023-04-24 00:00 |
+Start Time | Required | The start of the time range (in UTC) used to retrieve messages. | 2023-04-24 00:00 |

-End Time | Required | The end time of the time range to filter retrieved messages, in UTC time. | 2023-04-26 00:00 |
+End Time | Required | The end of the time range (in UTC) used to retrieve messages. | 2023-04-26 00:00 |

 Offset | Optional | The value indicating the position within the subset of records to begin fetching data.
-If an offset is used, a retrieval limit must be defined.
-If no offset value is provided, the default value is 0. | 0 |
+If Offset is defined, then Limit must also be defined.
+By default, the value is 0. | 0 |

 Limit | Optional | The maximum number of records to retrieve.
-If you set a limit value, the offset value must also be defined.
-For the Message Tracking source, the limit value should be between 1 and 100.
-For the Spam Quarantine source, the limit value should be between 1 and 250. | 10 |
+If Limit is defined, then Offset must also be defined.
+For the Message Tracking Message Source, allowed values are integers between 1 and 100.
+For the Spam Quarantine Message Source, allowed values are integers between 1 and 250. | 10 |

 Output